StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-3.md

 FluxCD App tarball generated at /home/tomas-barros/blog-post-3/output/poc-starlingx-app/poc-starlingx-app-1.0.0.tgz
 ```

 Alright!
-We can see the `poc-starlingx-app-1.0.0.tgz`.
-Now we only have to send this .tgz to a StarlingX cluster to install it.
+You can see the `poc-starlingx-app-1.0.0.tgz`.
+Now you only have to send this .tgz to a StarlingX cluster to install it.

 ## Installing the App

-After copying your app package to your StarlingX cluster, we can now proceed to install it.
-But before installing it, please make sure that your platform-integ-apps application is installed.
+After copying the app package to your StarlingX cluster, you can now proceed to install it.
+But before installing it, please make sure that the platform-integ-apps application is installed.

 ```
 source /etc/platform/openrc